Quantum subspace alignment for domain adaptation: Conclusion

 \section{Conclusion}

-In this paper, we have presented an implement of a representative domain adaptation algorithm, SA, on a quantum computer.
-In the data preprocessing, we perform the qPCA algorithm on the given raw data sets to obtain the subspace data sets with complexity logarithmic in the numbers of the data points~\cite{lloyd2014quantum}.
-Subsequently, the labelled subspace data set is aligned with the target unlabelled subspace data based on the quantum matrix multiplication operations~\cite{shao2018quantum}.
-The procedure of subspace alignment is implemented on a quantum computer with quadratic speedup.
-Finally, the local classifier, the quantum nearest-neighbor algorithm and the global classifier, the qSVM, are performed respectively.
-The quantum nearest neighbor algorithm is applied to the target aligned data and the target data point to obtain the corresponding target label in $O(\poly(\sqrt{n_{s}}))$ without the training procedure~\cite{wiebe2018quantum,dang2018image}.
-In addition, the raw labelled data set and the similarity function can be utilized to train a qSVM model and the label of the target data point can be classified with input the target data and the matrix $A$ achieving exponential speedup~\cite{rebentrost2014quantum}.
-Over the whole procedure, the quantum SA algorithm proposed in our work achieves at least quadratic speedup with algorithmic complexity compared with the classical SA algorithm.
-The quantum circuit depth of the quantum SA algorithm can be relative high in practice.
-However, the quantum SA algorithm in our work proves that quantum computation techniques can be applied to the field of transfer learning to accomplish machine learning tasks.
+In this paper, we have presented two implementations of a representative DA algorithm, SA, on quantum devices.
+For the QSA, we perform the qPCA algorithm on the given raw data sets to obtain the subspace data sets with complexity logarithmic in the dimension of the data points in the data preprocessing section.
+Subsequently, the labelled subspace data are aligned to the target unlabelled subspace data based on the quantum basic linear algebra subroutines.
+Over the whole procedure, the QSA algorithm proposed in our work achieves at least quadratic speedup in algorithmic complexity compared with the classical SA algorithm.
+In addition, the VQSA is implemented on the near term quantum devices with a variational hybrid quantum-classical procedure.
+To evaluate the performance of the VQSA, we perform the VQSA and other models on the synthetic data sets and the Iris data set demonstrating that the VQSA can achieve competitive performance compared to the classical SA.

+Aside form the two implementations provided in our work, some open questions still need to be further discussed.
+For the QSA, the quantum circuit depth of the QSA can be relatively high.
+In addition, the QSA requires fully coherent evolution and the qRAM which are prohibited at present.
+For the VQSA, how to design the quantum circuit to achieve optimal performance of the VQSA is another question.
+In general, although the algorithms proposed in this paper still have a lot to be improved, the algorithms in our work prove that quantum computation techniques can be applied to the field of transfer learning to accomplish machine learning tasks.